-Offloading Mobile computation on cloud is being widely considered for saving energy and increasing responsiveness of mobile devices.
-The potential of code offloading lies in the ability to sustain power hungry applications by identifying and managing energy consuming resources of the mobile device by offloading them onto cloud.
+Offloading is being considered for saving energy and increasing responsiveness of mobile devices.
+The potential of code offloading lies in the ability to sustain power hungry applications by identifying and managing energy consuming resources of the mobile device by offloading them on cloud.

-Currently most of the research work in this area is focused on providing the device with an offloading logic based on its local context.
-In this work, we have done application-oriented study of offloading in smartphones to gain insights of energy consumption and response time with both Offloading and Local modes active each at a time.
-Our study also involves the results of smartphone app offloading with different available networks (3G, 4G (HSPA+) and Wi-Fi).
-Finally, we proposed a Reinforcement Learning (RL) based system that will help smartphone choose the right network to do offloading in order to reduce battery consumption.
+Currently the research in this area is focused on providing the device with an offloading logic, based on its local context.
+In this work, we have done application-oriented study of offloading in smartphones.
+We conducted a set of experiments using smartphone offloading applications with available networks (3G, 4G (HSPA+) and Wi-Fi).
+Finally, we propose a Reinforcement Learning (RL) based system that will help smartphone choose the right network to do offloading in order to reduce battery consumption.

-1.1 Background
+1.1 Can offloading computation save energy?